nillo/cdp-poc/README.md

              (totalFeeCollected           (* redeemAmount configuredRedemptionFeePct))
              ; Net kUSD to burn after fee - spec: netRedeemable = redeemAmount - fee (netRedeemableAmount         (- redeemAmount totalFeeCollected))
-             ; vessel-share of fee (70% of totalFeeCollected) - spec: 70% of fee to vaults (vaultsFeeShareTotal         (* totalFeeCollected 0.7)))
+             ; Vault-share of fee (70% of totalFeeCollected) - spec: 70% of fee to vaults (vaultsFeeShareTotal         (* totalFeeCollected 0.7)))

-        (free.kusd-usd.burn callerAccount netRedeemableAmount)
+        ; we cant just call this i know (free.kusd-usd.burn callerAccount netRedeemableAmount)

         ; Transfer full fee into fee-pool account - collect full redemption fee ; first add the 100% to the fee later, 70% will be distributed to vaults (free.kusd-usd.transfer callerAccount (fee-pool-account) totalFeeCollected)

-        ; Ensure fee-pool has enough to cover vessel shares - spec: enforce sufficient fee reserve (let ((feePoolBalance (free.kusd-usd.get-balance (fee-pool-account))))
+        ; Ensure fee-pool has enough to cover vault shares - spec: enforce sufficient fee reserve (let ((feePoolBalance (free.kusd-usd.get-balance (fee-pool-account))))
           (enforce (>= feePoolBalance vaultsFeeShareTotal) "Insufficient fee reserve"))

-        ; Gather all vessel entries with computed LTV - spec: sort vessels by descending LTV ; this will take up way to much gas, any other way to do this?
+        ; Gather all vault entries with computed LTV - spec: sort vessels by descending LTV ; this will take up way to much gas, any other way to do this?

         ; we get all vessels, and sort them by their LTV ratio